Skip to main content

 Rotation

-1. Create a new key with the same scope.
+1. Create a new key with a descriptive name.

 2. Update the consuming system (CI variable, Kubernetes secret, Terraform variable) to use the new value.

-3. Wait for the consumer to redeploy and confirm in the audit log that the new key is being used.
+3. Wait for the consumer to redeploy and confirm via the key’s lastUsedAt that the new key is being used.

 4. Revoke the old key.

-Setting an expiresAt on every key effectively forces a rotation cadence, and the dashboard surfaces a warning banner 14 days before expiry.
+Setting an expiresAt on every key effectively forces a rotation cadence.

 Security best practices